Kyr4l/ei-universal-mod/README.md

 #### Code

 All scripts and configuration files in the `assets/universal-mod/` directory along with their packed versions in `Universal-Mod/` are licensed under **GPL-3.0**, allowing modification and redistribution under the terms of that license.
-̀The `makemod.sh` script in `tools/ei-multitool/` directory is also licensed under that same license.
+The `makemod.sh` script in `tools/ei-multitool/` directory is also licensed under that same license.

 #### Assets & Modding Tools